CrisitoJ/jolly/README.md

 ### Features
 -   0 dependencies, just html, css and hugo
 -   categories section on main page
--   A beautiful dog as a main gif
 -   Custom presentation

 ```bash